Review of HF propagation analysis & prediction programs

 all Windows 32-bit platforms.
 Read my review.

-these versions are no more available (but you can download the version
+these versions are no more available and the time window stops end

 that uses the VOACAP engine.
 It uses the same interface as the this version, and you can download it free of